Committees of the Board

 1. Oversight of Compliance Program.
 Oversee the University’s compliance program with respect to laws and regulations and University policies, including the University’s standards of business conduct and conflict-of-interest policies, and receive reports at least annually from the Associate Vice President for Compliance and Ethics on the implementation and effectiveness of the compliance program.

 2. Conflict-of-Interest Policies.
-Oversee compliance with University conflict-of-interest policies by University senior management and members of the Board of Directors, including reviewing and recommending appropriate action with respect to potential conflicts of interest involving senior management and members of the Board of Directors.
+Oversee compliance with University conflict-of-interest policies by University senior management and members of the Board of Directors, including reviewing and recommending appropriate action with respect to actual, potential or apparent conflicts of interest involving senior management and members of the Board of Directors.
+The Chair is authorized to act on behalf of the Committee with respect to actual, potential or apparent conflicts of interest that arise between meetings of the Committee, and the Committee will be updated on actions taken with respect to conflicts at its next regular meeting.

 3. Reports on Compliance Concerns.
 Receive reports from the Associate Vice President for Compliance and Ethics about: (a) significant compliance concerns reported to the University, including those reported through the whistleblower program; and (b) information on the nature and handling of other compliance concerns reported to the University.